lentenet/JST-templates/review-template.md

 Put a blank line break between paragraphs.
-Lines set off with single carriage returns like this will be processed into a contiguous paragraph.
+Lines set off with single carriage returns like this, visible only in the raw file, will be processed into a contiguous paragraph.
 We may re-wrap paragraphs to put line breaks every 72 characters to make it easy to reference line numbers in the editorial process.